-The IAAO standard suggests that residential properties have a coefficient of dispersion between 5-15 percent.
-Twenty-five counties meet this standard.
-Eleven counties have coefficients of dispersion for residential properties greater than 15 percent and one county is less than 5.
-The IAAO suggested coefficient of dispersion for nonresidential property is between 5-20 percent.
-Twenty-three counties are within this range while thirteen counties are above 20 percent and one is below five.
+The IAAO standard suggests that residential properties have a CODs between 5-15 percent.
+Of the 35 counties with separate residential data, twenty-seven counties meet this standard.
+Ten counties have CODs for residential properties greater than 15 percent.
+The IAAO suggested CODs for nonresidential property is between 5-20 percent.
+Twenty-seven counties are within this range while eleven counties are above 20 percent and one county is below five percent.